bablokb/py-datamon/README.md

 Configuration files don't have to be there, just pass the path to your file to the `-c`-option.

+If you don't provide an explicit configuration-file, the program first tries to use a configuration with the the ".csv"-suffix of the data file replaced by ".json".
+If this file does not exist, it uses the file `default.json` from `/usr/local/lib/py-datamon/configs`.

-The formal definition of a configuration-file is in [doc/config.md](doc/config.md).
+The formal definition of a configuration-file is documented in [doc/config.md](doc/config.md).
 You have to define

   - how many subplots you want